On this page

-Every scenario can contain an unlimited number of modules.
+Each scenario can contain an unlimited number of modules.
 This gives you the possibility to create complex schemes.
 A router allows you to duplicate data or add new routes to a scenario.
-In each route, you can then handle a different group of bundles separately.
+In each route, you can then handle different groups of bundles separately.

 The below scenario shows how to:

 Instagram can return both images and videos.
-Adding a router will allow you to divide the scenario and add a new route so that each type of bundle can be processed separately.
+Adding a router will allow you to divide the scenario and add a new route so that each type of bundle can be processed separately, at the same time.

 A router can be added to a scenario in one of the following ways:

-To select bundles that shall pass to a specific route of a scenario, define a filter.
+To select the bundles that will pass through to a specific route of a scenario, define a filter.
 For more information how to use filters, please refer to the Help Filtering.